 Residents become proficient in keratometry, optical and ultrasonic pachymetry and biometry, and are familiar with the basics of ophthalmic microsurgery.
 They prepare themselves for their rotations at the VA, MGUH, MWHC, and WRB by:

 - Becoming proficient at hand and instrument tying and suturing appropriate practice materials with their loupes

 - Practicing microsurgical incision and 22 micron tying on cadaver and/or fresh animal eyes with a surgical microscope, and

 - Using a surgical simulation tool, if available.

-At the end of the first year, residents have a complete understanding of the technical aspects of ophthalmic surgery, including major equipment, disposables, basic procedures, operating room decorum, etc.
+At the end of PGY2, residents have a complete understanding of the technical aspects of ophthalmic surgery, including major equipment, disposables, basic procedures, operating room decorum, etc.

-- They study appropriate general and pediatric surgical atlases, texts and articles, and, if possible, observe several surgical cases at CNMC prior to starting their rotation there.
+- Residents study appropriate general and pediatric surgical atlases, texts and articles, and, if possible, observe several surgical cases at CNMC prior to starting their rotation there.